 The IESC acknowledges that approaches, methods, tools and software will continue to develop.
 The Information Guidelines, Explanatory Notes and Fact Sheets will be reviewed and updated as needed.
-As needed, new Explanatory Notes will be prepared.
+New Explanatory Notes will be prepared as needed.

 The IESC website also provides links to reports from commissioned studies and reviews that may be useful for proponents.